Guatape is one of the best day trips from Medellin, the city of eternal spring.

-You can easily reach Guatape by taking the Medellin to Guatape bus, which serves travelers every day on different schedules.
+You can easily reach Guatape by taking the Medellin to Guatape bus.
+These buses serve travelers every day on different schedules.

-Buses from Medellin to Guatape leave every half hour from the Terminal Del Norte and the first bus leaves around 6 in the morning.
-The bus ride takes around 2 hours and will set you back about 15 thousand COP or a little over 4€.
-The bus ride can be bumpy at times and when we traveled this route, the driver was handing out plastic bags to children.
+Buses from Medellin to Guatape leave every half hour from the Terminal Del Norte.
+The first bus leaves around 6 in the morning.
+This bus ride takes around 2 hours.
+It will set you back about 15 thousand COP or a little over 4€.
+The bus ride can be bumpy at times.
+When we traveled this route, the driver was handing out plastic bags to children.
 Yes!
 Bring earplugs or listen to music!

 Before driving into the town of Guatape, buses pass by the Piedra del Peñol and most travelers get out of the bus at this landmark.

-The last bus back to Medellin leaves at 18h30, but if you want to take the last bus, make sure to get your ticket in advance or you might be stranded in Guatape when tickets sell out.
+The last bus back to Medellin leaves at 18h30.
+But if you want to take the last bus, make sure to get your ticket in advance.
+Otherwise, you might be stranded in Guatape when tickets sell out.
 Getting stranded isn’t really a problem because Guatape is a beautiful town where we didn’t mind spending a few nights.
 Even though Guatape is advertised as one of the best day trips from Medellin, we recommend staying a few days.